Why We Romanticize Alcohol (And Ignore What It Actually Does to Us)

 without the automatic meaning

-Just for what it does.
+Just for what it actually does.

 If You Want to Break the Illusion